FarBen95/Wasit/README.md

 ## Wasit
-Is a story telling platform for arabic writers
+Is a Storytelling platform for arabic writers

 ## Not ready yet
 We're building a RESTful API which we'll glue to a front-end